Legal Adviser Vacancy

-Are you an ambitious law graduate with aspirations to utilise your law degree to benefit the public interest?
-Moreover, do you wish to work in a meritocratic culture with the potential to further your legal career by completing a Training Contract?
-If so, joining Protect may be the solution for you.
+Are you an ambitious law graduate with aspirations to utilise your law degree for the benefit of the public interest?
+Do you wish to work in a meritocratic culture with the potential to further your legal career by completing your training contract?
+If yes, joining Protect’s expert legal advice centre may be the solution for you.

 We especially encourage applications from disabled and Black, Asian and Minority Ethnic (BAME) candidates, as these groups are underrepresented among our staff.

 For more information about our work, please visit our website via the button below.

 Application Closing Date: 9am Thursday 19th May 2022

 Reporting to: Head of Advice and Advocacy

 Please apply with an up to date CV and covering letter demonstrating your suitability for the role to Frances Steele, Office Manager, at firstname.lastname@example.org.